liberty1776dtom/iot/route/tenda/tenda-04/tenda.md

 Vulnerability description
 -------------------------
-We find a RCE vulnerability in one of its router product after connecting to it.
+We find a RCE vulnerability in Tenda's router after connecting to it.
 Details are as follows:
 While the router's web server--httpd processing the `mac` parameter for a post request, the value is directly passed to doSystemCmd function, causing a arbitrary command execution.The details are shown below:
 ![image](https://github.com/zsjevilhex/iot/blob/master/route/tenda/tenda-04/image4.jpg)